Topics Covered in this Blog:

 At USA Vein Clinics, we care about your vein health.
 Whether you have signs of early venous insufficiency or late-stage symptoms, minimally invasive vein treatment can help.
 Most of our state-of-the-art outpatient procedures can be performed in only 15 to 30 minutes.
 Afterward, you can leave immediately and return to most normal activities.

 To learn more about your treatment options, schedule an initial consultation today.
-We offer consultations at over 90 clinic locations across the country, along with virtual doctor appointments.
-No matter where you choose to schedule your visit, we look forward to helping you take back control of your life.
+We offer consultations at over 100 clinic locations across the country, along with virtual doctor appointments.
+No matter where you schedule your visit, we look forward to helping you regain control of your life.

 Dr. Yan Katsnelson is a philanthropist, business owner, and highly skilled cardiac surgeon.
 He is the Founder and CEO of USA Vein Clinics, which is part of USA Clinics Group, the parent company of USA Fibroid Centers, USA Vascular Centers, and USA Oncology Centers with more than 90 facilities nationwide.
 Dr. Yan has established himself as a strong advocate for accessibility and affordability of the most advanced medical care close to home, and his mission is to create a positive experience for each patient with compassionate, personalized, and expert care.